kailash-manasarovar/forgivenet-suite/developer-docs/docs/set-up-and-test-remix.md

 ```

 !!! warning
-    This last method always fails and I don't know why, so I'm going to check how to write it in Remix.
+    This last method always fails.
+The reason is the number precision.
+Every value has to be in wei so we have to redo all these methods to have wei values instead of whole numbers.
+In progress.